particle-iot/docs/src/content/reference/firmware.md

 ### shiftIn()

 Shifts in a byte of data one bit at a time.
 Starts from either the most (i.e. the leftmost) or least (rightmost) significant bit.
 For each bit, the clock pin is pulled high, the next bit is read from the data line, and then the clock pin is taken low.

-Note: if you're interfacing with a device that's clocked by rising edges, you'll need to make sure that the clock pin is low before the call to shiftOut(), e.g. with a call to digitalWrite(clockPin, LOW).
+**NOTE:** if you're interfacing with a device that's clocked by rising edges, you'll need to make sure that the clock pin is low before the call to shiftOut(), e.g. with a call to `digitalWrite(clockPin, LOW)`.

 This is a software implementation; see also the SPI function, which provides a hardware implementation that is faster but works only on specific pins.